Skip the can of refrigerated biscuits! You can make flaky layers all on your own with this easy recipe for flaky buttermilk biscuits.

 The full batch of 12 biscuits cost $1.23 or about 10 cents a piece.
 Making your own biscuits from scratch is clearly the better deal, especially when you take into consideration the better quality of ingredients.

-My kids were thrilled with these biscuits.
-And since I made a double batch, they each got three, much more than they would have gotten if I had merely opened a can.
-I’d say our satisfaction meter was off the charts.
+My kids love these biscuits something fierce.
+Since I (or my 10yo) usually make a double batch, they each got three, much more than they get if I had merely opened a can.
+We have these often for breakfast with butter and jam.
+I’d say our satisfaction meter is off the charts.

 - 3/4 cup buttermilk